 Narrator: Scout candidate(s) (name[s]), please come forward.
 (Eagle candidate(s) proceed to the front of the room and face the audience.)
 This is the voice of the Eagle, the Eagle whose heights you have struggled hard to reach.
 We remember well when you first came to the base of the cliff, and how you looked up with ambition and determination.
 Look back for a moment; look down the cliff you have climbed; look at the experiences you have encountered in your ascent.
 These experiences should not be forgotten.
 You should profit by making sure adverse experiences do not occur again.
 Experience is a valuable teacher, if you heed its teachings.

 – We remember when you took your first step upon the trail that leads upward.
 With that first step you began to grow physically, mentally, and morally.
 You started living the Scout Oath and Law.
 All the while you were on the trail, we watched you study and we saw you learn by doing.
 Upon joining, you were only a Scout.
-(A Scout steps out and takes his designated place on the stage.)
+(A Scout steps out and takes their designated place on the stage.)
 At that time, you began working hard on your requirements to reach the Tenderfoot rank, the first ledge on the trail to Eagle.
 Before long, your brother Scouts were calling you a Tenderfoot, and they were right.
 You were indeed a Tenderfoot Scout.
-(A Tenderfoot Scout steps out and takes his place next to the first Scout.)
+(A Tenderfoot Scout steps out and takes their place next to the first Scout.)

 – Soon you reached the second ledge, and there you were greeted by a large group of Second Class Scouts.
 (A Second Class Scout steps out and joins the Scout and Tenderfoot Scout.)
 Some, like you, stopped to catch their breath before continuing along the trail.
 You began to study more, you worked harder, and almost before you knew it, you came to another ledge—the ledge where the First Class Scouts dwell.
-(A First Class Scout steps out and takes his place.)
+(A First Class Scout steps out and takes their place.)

 There you found a tempting green meadow by a crystal-clear stream bathed in the sun.
 There you were tempted to remain.
 Yes, you could have remained there to live the First Class Scout glory, but your ambition spurred you on.
 We remember your advancement to Star Scout.
-(A Star Scout steps out and takes his place.)
+(A Star Scout steps out and takes their place.)

 – The trail from First Class to Star rank was not as difficult as it had seemed.
 This spurred you on, and again you climbed higher.
 The trail was steeper and less worn.
 Fewer Scouts seemed to be headed in your direction.
 You looked down and saw the crowds below you.
 You looked up and saw a few above you and, with the same determination with which you started your climb, you continued up the trail.
 Soon, you earned the badge of Life rank.
-(A Life Scout steps out and takes his place.)
+(A Life Scout steps out and takes their place.)
 The heart badge was then placed on your uniform.
 You will never forget your thoughts at that moment.
 This feeling has been experienced by all Scouts on reaching the ledge of Life Scout.

 – Life Scout: Now I am close to the Eagle.
 I will carry on.